 Increasing Public Safety

-It is imperative that all members of our society participate in the election process so that we have a truly democratic process.
+It is imperative that all members of our society take part in the election process so that we have a truly democratic process.
 Here in the 46th, I’m proud to say that we have the highest voter turnout in the entire state of Washington.
 That means our constituents have the resources they need to understand their voting rights, the issues and candidates on the ballot, and return their ballot on time to be counted.
 Not all communities are this fortunate, even within the 46th.
 Individuals with disabilities, people who speak a language other than English, and low-income individuals have substantially lower voter turnout than average.
-If elected, I will continue my work to make sure that we have a stronger and more representative democratic process.
+I will continue my work to make sure that we have a stronger and more representative democratic process.

-Public Transportation and Environmental Justice
+Public Transportation and Environmental Action

 The 46th just realized our work towards a regional light rail network, with the Roosevelt, University District, and Northgate Link Light Rail stations.
-We are also fortunate to be receiving a fourth station on 130th Street!
+We are also fortunate to be receiving a fourth station on 130th Street.
 It’s imperative that with these new stations, we provide ample parking, traffic management, and accessible, frequent, connecting service, so that all our neighborhoods can benefit from our light rail system.
 We also need to stay vigilant and make sure that rising property values do not displace our neighbors in these typically low-income neighborhoods.
 Let’s use public infrastructure investments to build wealth for everyone in our community!

 Educational Opportunity for All